 Flexibility to turn cash back into travel rewards

-- This is valid for those who have the Citi Double Cash in conjunction with the Citi Premier® Card (review) or Citi Prestige (which is no longer open to new applicants)
+- To maximize the value of this, you’ll want to have the Citi Double Cash in conjunction with the Citi Premier® Card (review) or Citi Prestige Card (which is no longer open to new applicants)

 - That’s incredible, because personally I value ThankYou points at 1.7 cents each, so to me that increases the value of the rewards by 70%

 What really makes this so awesome is that you can earn rewards on the Citi Double Cash even without having the Citi Premier.
-Then in the future, you can decide to apply for the Citi Premier Card (review), and all the cash back you’ve racked up on the Citi Double Cash can be converted into ThankYou points, should you so choose.
+Then in the future, you can decide to apply for the Citi Premier Card, and all the rewards you’ve earned on the card can be pooled with your other ThankYou points and transferred to partners.

 This means for every dollar you spend (and subsequently pay the bill for) you’re getting your choice of either two cents or two transferrable points, which can be converted into airline miles.